How to Promote Your Business Pre-Launch: A Step-by-Step Guide

 • Google Business Profile: Essential for local search visibility.

-• Yelp and Other Online Directories: Claim free listings relevant to your industry - but don’t pay for these listing
+• Yelp and Other Online Directories: Claim free listings relevant to your industry - but don’t pay for these listings.

 • Creating a master to-do list with deadlines.